Keith Ablow: Punditry

 In April 2011, Ablow wrote a health column for FoxNews.com which criticized designer Jenna Lyons for publishing an advertisement in the J. Crew catalogue in which she was depicted painting her young son's toenails hot pink.
 Ablow wrote that gender distinctions are "part of the magnificent synergy that creates and sustains the human race."
 The column sparked a controversy around his claims that painting a child's toenails pink could have an effect on their gender identity and led to accusations of overreaction, as was reported upon by numerous news media sources.

-During the 2012 Republican primary, Ablow wrote a column arguing that Newt Gingrich’s three marriages actually made him more qualified to be president.
-He wrote: "When three women want to sign on for life with a man who is now running for president, I worry more about whether we'll be clamoring for a third Gingrich term, not whether we'll want to let him go after one."
-The column was harshly criticized, with Rod Dreher, of The American Conservative, commenting thus: "Oh for frack's sake.
-At some point, you have to wonder when shamelessness crosses the line from character defect to psychopathology.
-If only Dr. Leo Spaceman were a Republican, he could have a lucrative career on Fox."

 In 2013, Ablow said that marriage had "died" because of same-sex marriage.
 In 2014, he likened same-sex marriage to polygamous relationships or bestiality.
 He has linked gay parenting to sexual abuse of children.

 In June 2014, Ablow accused the 2014 World Cup of having been a plot by President Barack Obama to distract America from what Ablow believed were Obama administration scandals.

 In August 2014, as a guest co-host on the Fox News show, Outnumbered, Ablow criticized First Lady Michelle Obama's weight, stating "she needs to drop a few [pounds]."
 He told the women panelists on the show that they also needed to lose weight.

 In October 2014, concerning the Ebola outbreak in West Africa, Ablow, on Fox News, promoted a conspiracy theory that Obama wanted Ebola to spread to America because he wanted America to suffer as much as poor countries.
 He stated that President Obama was not protecting the United States from Ebola because his "affiliations" and "affinities" were more with Africa than with America.
 His Ebola comments drew criticism, including from Fox television host Greg Gutfeld.

 In May 2015, on another segment of Outnumbered, Ablow stated that he believed that men should be able to "veto" women's abortions.

 Ablow was chief spokesperson and brand ambassador for Golo, a company that sells a weight loss supplement.
 Progressive media watchdog group Media Matters for America raised questions about whether Ablow's endorsement of Golo violates Fox News' policy against product endorsements.